Rawrshak/Asset-Frameworks/Drafts/ImageAssetMetadata.md

 author: Christian Sumido (@gcbsumid)
 discussions-to: https://discord.gg/Ge2j4Cd65H
 created: 2021-08-29
-updated: 2021-10-22
+updated: 2022-03-02
-version: 0.2
+version: 1.0
 ---

 # Image Asset Metadata

 ## Simple Summary

-The Image Asset Metadata framework creates a common guideline for Image-based NFTs such as Logos, Sprays/Decals, Emblems, Banners, and others between games.
+The Image Asset Metadata framework creates a guide for Image-based asset tokens, with use-cases such as Profile images, Decals, and Banners.

 ## Abstract

-The Image Asset Metadata framework is `assetProperties` object in the Public Asset Metadata.
-This contains the information for Image-based NFTs.
-This creates a common metadata format so that game developers can easily parse metadata for image NFTs for display in-game.
-This allows players to take their image nfts and use them wherever it is applicable.
+The Image Asset Framework defines a metadata standard for image/2d-based assets and image asset use-cases.
+The image metadata standard is stored in the `assetProperties` property in the Public Asset Metadata.

+The metadata standard allows game developers to easily parse metadata for image asset tokens for display in-game.
+This allows players to take their image assets and use them wherever it is applicable.

-Image NFTs can be used in many different manners such as rewarding players with emblems, logos, sprays, or decals.
-Players may also create their own image NFTs that they can bring into their games to show their unique content.
-Game developers may also use Image NFTs as a way to reward players with in-game artwork.
+Image asset tokens can be used in many different manners such as rewarding players with emblems, logos, sprays, decals, etc. Players may also create their own image assets that they can bring into their games to show their unique content.
+Game developers may also use Image assets as a way to reward players with in-game artwork.

 ## Terminology

-*
+* `Resolution` - this defines the amount of detail an image has.
+In general, it refers to the pixel count: N pixels width by M pixels height
+* `Aspect Ratio` - an attribute that describes the proportional relationship between the width of an image and its height.
+* `content type` - the metadata used to indicate the original media type of the resource (prior to any content encoding applied for sending or storage)

 ## Specification

-We define the Image-based NFT frameworks for different sizes.
-However, these `subtypes` are merely suggestions when it comes to usage.
-The developers are free to use the framework for different purposes as intended as long as they adhere to the specific requirements of each subtype.

-Note: these dimensions are not final and can be increased or decreased depending on the community of game developer's requirements.
+We define the Image-based asset frameworks for different in-game use cases.
+The `subtypes` are hints towards game developers on how to import and load assets into their game.
+Developers are free to interpret the framework and use the incoming gamer assets for their game's purposes.
+There are no specific resolution requirements, but creators should keep in mind that game developers may cap the maximum resolution they are willing to load for efficiency.
+Consider making images at a width between 256 and 1024 pixels.

-### Square Subtype
+### Profile Subtype

-The square subtype requires that the image texture has an aspect ratio of 1:1.
-It also requires the `textures` array to contain a 256x256 pixel image as the default.
-Other texture sizes may go up to 1024x1024 and as low as 48x48 pixels.
+The profile subtype is used for user profile images.
+An existing Art-NFT and PFP can be wrapped into this image subtype.
+The profile subtype requires that the image texture has an aspect ratio of 1:1.
+Ideally, the default resolution is 256x256, but a creator may provide other resolutions if desired.

+Game developers can use image assets of this subtype to display a gamer's profile image, guild emblems, project or game logos, etc.

+### Decal Subtype

+The decal subtype requires that the image texture have an aspect ratio of between 2:1 and 1:2.
+This type of asset allows a user to display an image in-game such as decals, sprays, guild emblems, etc.

 ### HorizontalBanner Subtype

-The horizontal banner subtype requires that the image texture has an aspect ratio of 2:1.
-It also requires the `textures` array to contain a 256x128 pixel image as the default.
-Other texture sizes may go up to 1024x512 and as low as 96x48 pixels.
+The horizontal banner subtype requires that the image texture has an aspect ratio greater than 1.5:1.
+This type of asset can be used for in-game things like billboards, profile banners, advertisments, etc.

 ### VerticalBanner Subtype

-The vertical banner subtype requires that the image texture has an aspect ratio of 1:2.
-It also requires the `textures` array to contain a 128x256 pixel image as the default.
-Other texture sizes may go up to 512x1024 and as low as 48x96 pixels.
+The vertical banner subtype requires that the image texture has an aspect ratio greater than of 1:1.5.
+This type of asset can be used for in-game things like billboards, profile banners, advertisments, etc.

 ### Custom Subtype

 The custom subtype doesn't have a requirement for aspect ratio and doesn't have a default texture requirement dimension.
-The creator is free to choose what they want to use in their games and NFT.
+The creator is free to experiment with different formats ideal for their game.
 The custom subtype, however, may not be loadable in other games aside from the creator's game.
-The dimensions must still be a power of 2.
+The dimensions, ideally, would still be a power of 2.

 ### Metadata Schema
 ```